9 Easy Ways to Get New Ideas

 - What can be combined to multiply possible uses?

 - Combine appeals?

-One of the paradoxes of creativity is that in order to think originally, we must first familiarize ourselves with the ideas of others.
+One paradox of creativity is that to think originally, we must first familiarize ourselves with the ideas of others.

 Thomas Edison put it this way:

 “Make it a habit to keep on the lookout for novel and interesting ideas that others have used successfully.
 Your idea needs to be original only in its adaptation to the problem you are working on.”